Questions fréquemment posées sur les services aux sourds et aux handicapés

 Je suis panéliste pour le Comic-Con.
 L'endroit est-il accessible aux fauteuils roulants ?

 The convention center is wheelchair accessible.
-If you will be going on stage, make sure your key contact lets Programming know in advance that you will need access to the stage and/or if there are any other accessibility accommodations needed, so we can make proper arrangements.
+If you will be going on stage, make sure your key contact lets Programming know in advance that you will need access to the stage and/or if any other accessibility accommodations are needed, so we can make proper arrangements.

 Comment réserver un fauteuil roulant ou un scooter ?